-- Whether radiotherapy is indicated, and extension and volume of irradiation depend on the biology and histology of the tumor, the age of the child, and combination with chemotherapy or neurosurgery - Irradiation during the first 3 years of life in special cases only, because of rapid growth of the brain and adverse long-term sequelae - The planning and application of radiotherapy is time-consuming and demands experienced teamwork between radiation oncologists and pediatric oncologists - In small children, daily sedation is indicated - Hyperfractionated irradiation: subdivision of daily radiation volume in two applications, with an interval of 6-8 h - Complications of irradiation: - Depends on volume, fractionation, and radioactive source - Acute reaction: brain edema - Subacute reaction: postradiation syndrome with fever, lethargy; often 4-6 weeks after radiotherapy.
-Duration: usually 1-2 weeks, but can last for several weeks - Long-term sequelae: deficiency of cognitive and neuropsychological development, memory deficits, deterioration of intelligence quotient after whole brain irradiation, rarely myelopathy after spinal axis irradiation, especially when dose exceeds 40 Gy

-- Methods of irradiation: - Conventional external irradiation - Three-dimensional irradiation with precise boundary between the irradiated field and the adjacent tissue - Stereotactic irradiation (gamma knife) used for small tumors - Brachytherapy or interstitial irradiation by transient implantation of radioisotopes - Radiotherapy in combination with hyperthermia
+- Whether radiotherapy is indicated, the extension and volume of irradiation depend on the biology and histology of the tumor, the age of the child, and combination with chemotherapy or neurosurgery. - Irradiation during the first 3 years of life is done in special cases only, because of rapid growth of the brain and adverse long-term sequelae. - The planning and application of radiotherapy is time-consuming and demands experienced teamwork between radiation oncologists and pediatric oncologists. - In small children, daily sedation is indicated. - Hyperfractionated irradiation: subdivision of daily radiation volume in two applications, with an interval of 6-8 h with less long-term neurocognitive adverse effects, but without evidence of survival benefit. - Complications of irradiation: - Depends on volume, fractionation, and radioactive source - Acute reaction: brain edema - Subacute reaction: postradiation syndrome with fever, lethargy; often 4-6 weeks after radiotherapy.
+Duration: usually 1-2 weeks but can last for several weeks - Long-term sequelae: deficiency of cognitive and neuropsychological development, memory deficits, deterioration of intelligence quotient after whole brain irradiation, rarely myelopathy after spinal axis irradiation, especially when dose exceeds 40 Gy - Methods of irradiation: - Conventional external irradiation - Three-dimensional irradiation with precise boundary between the irradiated field and the adjacent tissue - Stereotactic irradiation (gamma knife) used for small tumors - Brachytherapy or interstitial irradiation by transient implantation of radioisotopes - Radiotherapy in combination with hyperthermia

-9.11.3 Chemotherapy (for Details of Special Tumor Types See Below)
+9.1.10.3 Chemotherapy (For Details See Sect.
+9.2)

-- Chemotherapy depends on tumor type, age, and location - Efficacy and penetration depend on vascularization of the tumor - High-dose chemotherapy with or without support by autologous stem cell transplantation, especially in children below the age of 3 years - Palliative chemotherapy: - May induce transient remission - Increases the quality of life - The benefits of chemotherapy or other treatments must be balanced by consideration of the toxicities - Intrathecal chemotherapy via lumbar puncture, Rickham or Ommaya reservoir; limited value due to low penetration of drug from cerebral fluid to brain tissue when leptomeningeal disease is not present - Future directions: - Adoptive immunotherapy with interleukin-2 or lymphokine-activated T-cell vaccination, or by monoclonal antibodies - Gene transfer therapy via virus-mediated delivery systems - Targeted tumor receptor inhibition - Antibody conjugated to immunotoxin - Stimulation of tumor-specific antigen immune responses using dendritic cell vaccines - Reduction of tumor-induced angiogenesis - Blocking of signaling pathways
+- Chemotherapy depends on tumor type, age, and location. - Efficacy and penetration depend on vascularization of the tumor. - High-dose chemotherapy with or without support by autologous stem cell transplantation, especially in children below the age of 3 years. - Palliative chemotherapy: - May induce transient remission. - Increases the quality of life. - The benefits of chemotherapy or other treatments must be balanced by consideration of the toxicities. - Intrathecal chemotherapy via lumbar puncture, Rickham or Ommaya reservoir; limited value due to low penetration of drug from cerebral fluid to brain tissue when leptomeningeal disease is not present. - Future directions: - Adoptive immunotherapy with interleukin-2 or lymphokine-activated T-cell vaccination or by monoclonal antibodies - Gene transfer therapy via virus-mediated delivery systems - · Targeted tumor receptor inhibition - Antibody conjugated to immunotoxin - Stimulation of tumor-specific antigen immune responses using dendritic cell vaccines - Reduction of tumor-induced angiogenesis - Blocking of signaling pathways

-9.12 Special Tumor Types
+9.2 Special Tumor Types